 Go Wild at Eco Theme Parks

-They have packages that include meals and drinks, which are probably worthwhile if you plan to spend the whole day.
+They have packages that include meals and drinks, which are worthwhile if you plan to spend the whole day.

 A less commercial option with kids and teens is the Sian Ka’an Biosphere Reserve, a UNESCO site that offers bird watching, kayaking, fly fishing and small boat tours.